pnp/copilot-prompts/samples/company-party-planner/readme.md

 ## Description ℹ️

 The prompt is designed to initiate the brainstorming process for planning a party in a small company.
-It provides clear guidelines for decorations, 3 course meal, meal recepies and its related ingrediants.
-By focusing on user needs and company culture, the prompt aims to stimulate innovative thinking and identify potential solutions for planning an amazing company events.
+It provides clear guidelines for decorations, 3-course meals, meal recipes, and related ingredients.
+By focusing on user needs and company culture, the prompt aims to stimulate innovative thinking and identify potential solutions for planning amazing company events.

 ## Contributors 👨‍💻